 - Enjoy traditional Berber music beside a desert campfire

-- Explore markets and souks around Jemaa el-Fna square in Marrakech
+- Explore markets and souks around Jemaa el-Fna Square in Marrakesh

 - Visit the Hassan II Mosque and the world's tallest minaret in Casablanca

 Welcome to Tangier—the gateway between Europe and Africa.
-Located close to the south of Spain, visit the medina (old quarter), a café in the hip Zoco Chico square, or take a paseo to enjoy a stroll along the promenade.
+Located close to the south of Spain, visit the medina (old quarter) and take a paseo to enjoy a stroll along the promenade.
 Or, travel straight on to the blue-hued city of Chefchaouen in the Rif Mountains.
 Enjoy the scenic route, stopping along the way to hike to the Cascades d'Akchour (Waterfalls of Akchour).
-Chefchaoen offers endless winding narrow streets and picturesque buildings.
-Find Plaza Outa el Hammam for a restaurant or café and enjoy a meal as you people watch.
+Chefchaouen offers endless winding, narrow streets, and picturesque buildings.
+Find Plaza Uta el-Hammam for a restaurant or café and enjoy a meal as you people-watch.

 Hike duration: 2-3 hours

 Day 2: Transfer to Fes via Volubilis & Meknes

 Rise early to snap photos of the people-less streets before leaving for Fes.
 Stop along the way at the UNESCO-protected Volubilis ruins—the Roman's farthest reach in Africa.
 Wander the complex, exploring merchant homes with still-intact heating systems, temples, and many mosaics in situ.
 Continue on to the smaller, less busy version of Fes, Meknes, for an introduction to your first historic imperial city.
 The two main points of interest are the Ville Impériale (imperial city) and the medina.
 Be sure to visit the Bab al-Mansour gate, the Mausoleum of Moulay Ismail, and the Royal Stables.